I walk on the deserted beach

 as my bikini!
 Finally, this world

-I've painted I inscribe with Earth Girl's name!
+I've been painting I inscribe with my name!

 Copyright © Andrea Dietrich | Year Posted 2017